andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

     counties = json.load(f)
 ```

 Since the population data is broken out by county, year, and age, I want the sum of the population for each county and year ignoring age.
-To do this I group the data by county and year and get the sum.
-I will also drop the columns I don't care about.
+To do this, I group the data by county and year and get the sum.
+I also drop the columns I don't care about.

 ```python
 full_df = df.groupby(['county', 'year'], as_index=False).sum()